gizak/termui/README.md

 ## Installation

-Installing from the master branch is recommended:
+Installing from the master branch is recommended. termui has been completely reworked since the latest release, and the latest release also doesn't support Go modules.

 ```bash
 go get -u github.com/gizak/termui@master